starknet-edu/counter-workshop/README.md

 ### Hints

-- declare the component inside your contract using the `component!()` macro.
-- add the path to the component's storage and events to the contract's `Storage` and `Event`.
-- embed the component's logic into your contract by creating an instance of the component's generic implementation with a specific `ContractState`.
-- refer to the [Using Components Inside a Contract](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html#using-components-inside-a-contract) documentation to learn how to implement a component within a contract.
+- Refer to the [Using Components Inside a Contract](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html#using-components-inside-a-contract) documentation to learn how to implement a component within a contract.

 ## Step 11